Accessibility for the Working Mathematician

 As said above, accessibility (sometimes referred to as ``universal access") refers to the proactive steps that ensure that a wide range of individuals have independent access without the need for modifications.
 Accommodations, on the other hand, are specific adjustments or modifications made to meet the individual needs of a person with a disability when an environment or service is not inherently accessible.

 Those teaching in higher education will likely be familiar with the idea of accommodations in the classroom setting.
 Although regulations may differ from country to country (or state to state), students have the right to receive ``reasonable accommodations" in the pursuit of their studies.
-In practice this often means institutions have systems that give students the opportunity to declare any special needs, and the accommodations required to meet these needs are then made on a case-by-case basis by administrators or instructors of the courses in which the student is registered.
+In practice this often means institutions have systems that give students the opportunity to disclose disability status, and the accommodations required to meet these needs are then made on a case-by-case basis by administrators or instructors of the courses in which the student is registered.
 Similar accommodations systems are often available for employees.

 Accessibility and accommodations require a slightly different mindset in that accessibility demands anticipation of those with different needs.
 Meeting accessibility in educational documents reduces the burden on students with disabilities, gives access to those with undisclosed or unknown disabilities, and serves students who may be engaging with the material without formally registering.
 For example, course descriptions, syllabi of courses, and sample examinations all need to be written in an accessible manner so that all students can make their course choices independently, which typically happens before the formal process of accommodations within a class can take place.